spdx/spdx-testbed/README.md

 ```

 will execute `generationMinimalTest` with `minimalFile.xml` as input and `generationDocumentTest`
 with `documentFile.xml` as input.
-The input files are expected to be created using your tool.
+The input files are expected to be created using the external SPDX tool.

 A list of available test cases can be found [here](docs/TEST_CASES.md).